 - As of January 2016 there were an estimated 15.5 million cancer survivors in the US

 - This number is projected to increase by 31% to 20.3 million by 2026

 - The number of cancer patients living 5 years or more after their cancer diagnosis is expected to increase by 35% to 14 million (National Cancer Institute)

 A 2017 survey by Association of Community Cancer Centers (ACCC) polled 293 program administrators and providers from 209 cancer treatment institutions around the country. [xii] They found 47% reported open positions for medical oncologists.
 In addition, these cancer treatment centers leverage a significant number of advanced practitioners (NPs, PAs, CNSs) which also reported a shortage in staff.

 Mark S. Soberman, MD, MBA, past president of the ACCC, stated a potential solution to the shortage of top-level medical expertise: oncology practices should work more closely with primary care physicians and give them a supporting role in cancer care.

-Merritt Hawkins reports that in 2005, psychiatry was No. 13 in their list of most requested physician search types. [vi] In 2013 psychiatry was No. 4.
+Merritt Hawkins reports that in 2005, psychiatry was No. 13 on their list of most requested physician search types. [vi] In 2013, psychiatry was No. 4.
 For the last three years, psychiatry has been No. 2, following family medicine.

 - The number of visits to emergency departments with mental disorders as the primary diagnosis: 5.7 million